apache/skywalking-rover/docs/en/concepts-and-designs/overview.md

 # Overview

-SkyWalking Rover is an open-source collector, which provides a metrics collector and eBPF-based profiler for C, C++, and Golang.
+SkyWalking Rover is an open-source collector, which provides a metrics collector and eBPF-based profiler for C, C++, Golang and Rust.

 ## Why use SkyWalking Rover?

 On the Linux platform, we could collect a lot of telemetry data.
 Rover could collect them based on the eBPF technology, and upload them to the SkyWalking backend for analysis, aggregate, and visualize them.

-1. EBPF based profiling for C, C++, and Golang.
+1. EBPF based profiling for C, C++, Golang and Rust.

 ## Architecture